tylerlittlefield/tylurp/canopy_analysis/canopy_analysis.md

 ![](canopy_analysis_files/figure-markdown_github/unnamed-chunk-6-1.png)

 Great, looks good so far.
-There are a few points that don't look like the belong some noise is to be expected and I'm sure this can be improved over time.
+There are a few points that don't look like they belong but some noise is to be expected and I'm sure this can be improved over time.
 Now why don't we inspect the `ttops` object to see the underlying structure:

 ``` r
 # Inspect the ttops object